Background to the Week

 Inter Faith Week in 2009 was very successful with a range of exciting and stimulating events taking place across England and Wales.
 These events included inter faith sports; discussions and dialogues; inter faith walks and pilgrimages; festivals and celebrations; exhibitions; concerts and classroom activities in schools.
 Faith communities across the country took part, alongside schools, colleges, universities, local authorities, and many other types of organisations.

 Inter Faith Week has continued to grow and evolve ever since.
-Full lists of events which took place each year, as well as annual reports on the Week, can be found on the reports and event lists page.
+Full lists of events which took place each year, as well as annual reports on the Week, can be found on the reports page.